josdejong/mathjs/docs/expressions.md

 ### Multi line expressions

-An expression can contain multiple lines.
+An expression can contain multiple lines, and expressions can be spread over multiple lines.
 Lines can be separated by a newline character `\n` or by a semicolon `;`.
 Output of statements followed by a semicolon will be hided from the output, and empty lines are ignored.
 The output is returned as a `ResultSet`, with an entry for every visible statement.

 ```js
 // a multi line expression